Writ: Development

 While originally writs were exceptional, or at least non-routine devices, Maitland suggests that by the time of King Henry II (1154–1189), the use of writs had become a regular part of the system of royal justice in England.

-At first, new writs were drafted to fit each new situation, although in practice the clerks of the Chancery would use wording from previously issued writs, with suitable adjustments, often taken from reference books containing collections of forms of writ, much as in modern times lawyers frequently use fixed precedents or boilerplate, rather than re-inventing the wording of a new legal document.
+At first, new writs were drafted to fit each unique situation.
+However, in practice, the clerks of the Chancery would use wording from previously issued writs, with suitable adjustments, often taken from reference books containing collections of forms of writ, much as in modern times, lawyers frequently use fixed precedents or boilerplate, rather than re-inventing the wording of a new legal document.
 The problem with this approach was that a plaintiff's rights and available forms of action at his disposal, would be defined, and in most cases limited, by the limited variety of writs available to him.
-Thus the power to create new writs was akin to the power to create new rights, a form of extra-parliamentary legislation.
+Thus, the power to create new writs was akin to the power to create new rights, a form of extra-parliamentary legislation.
 Moreover, a writ, if one could be found fitting the plaintiff's case, provided the legal means to remove the dispute from the jurisdiction of the local court, often controlled by a lesser noble, and instead have it heard by the King's judges.
 The nobility thus saw the creation of new writs as an erosion of their influence.

 Over time, opposition to the creation of new writs by the Chancery increased.
-For example, in 1256 a court was asked to quash a writ as "novel, unheard of, and against reason".
-Ultimately in 1258, the King was forced to accept the Provisions of Oxford, which among other things, prohibited the creation of new forms of writ without the sanction of the King's council.
+For example, in 1256, a court was asked to quash a writ as "novel, unheard of, and against reason".
+Ultimately, in 1258, the King was forced to accept the Provisions of Oxford, which among other things, prohibited the creation of new forms of writ without the sanction of the King's council.
 New writs were created after that time only by the express sanction of Parliament and the forms of writ remained essentially static, each writ defining a particular form of action.
 It was the role and expertise of a solicitor to select on his client's behalf the appropriate writ for the proposed legal action.
 These were purchased from the court by payment of a fee.
-A barrister would then be hired by the solicitor to speak for his client in court.
+The solicitor would then hire a barrister to speak for his client in court.